How to Gain a Competitive Advantage in 3-D Printing Manufacturing Using Humidity Control

 3-D printing is commonly known for being a precise means of testing the design of components before the design is finalised and formed into a mould for an injection moulding process.
 So for many, reliability and overall quality of materials aren’t seen as ‘must-haves’.

-The face of 3-D printing is changing, though and improving quality is the only way to be at the forefront of that change and innovation.
+The face of 3-D printing is changing, and improving quality is the only way to be at the forefront of that change and innovation.

 Technology has taken us to the point where hobbyists have the opportunity to design and create interesting designs.
-This means that there needs to be a large step up in quality between the hobbyist and the industry leaders in order to make products that are worth spending money on as opposed to the DIY approach.
+This means that there needs to be a large step up in quality between the hobbyist and the industry leaders to make products that are worth spending money on as opposed to the DIY approach.

 The other aspect to why quality is so important now is seen in the end-use of 3-D printed products.